kokoko3k/koko-aio-slang/docs-ng.md

 **koko-aio-slang documentation**

 **RETROARCH OUTPUT DRIVERS**
-    koko-aio does not work by on d3d12 and glitches on d3d11.<br>
+    koko-aio does not work by default on d3d12 and d3d11.<br>
     If you absolutely need it (Xbox?), you can edit the file config\config-static.inc<br>
     and turn the line: